Open Now — 24/7 Plumbing

 In the kitchen, use a sink strainer or drain stopper to catch food scraps and avoid pouring grease or oil down the drain, as it can solidify and cause blockages.
 Use a hair catcher in the shower or bathtub in the bathroom to prevent hair from going down the drain.

-Regularly clean your drain stoppers and pour hot water down the drains once a week to help dissolve any buildup.
-Service First Plumbing can offer further assistance and advice to keep your drains clear and fully functional if you’re faced with repeated clogging issues despite these preventive measures.
+Clean your drain stoppers regularly and pour hot water down the drains once a week to help dissolve any build-up.
+Service First Plumbing can offer further assistance and advice to keep your drains clear and functioning if you face repeated clogging issues despite these preventive measures.

 24/7 Emergency Service Near You.